-- Ensuring Councillors and other representatives are trained to carry out their duties effectively; - Advising on the Members' Code of Conduct and helping Councillors and other representatives to understand what their duties are in relation to the Code; - Investigating complaints received about elected Borough and Parish Council Members; - Monitoring the operation of the Code; - Conducting local hearings and determination of sanctions should a breach of the Code of Conduct be found; - Granting dispensations to Councillors, co-opted members from requirements relating to interests set out in the Members' Code of Conduct; - Advising the Council on other Codes and Protocols forming the authority's ethical framework; - Considering arrangements for the appointment of Independent Members to the Committee; - Ensuring the authority operates within a robust corporate governance framework; and
+- Ensuring Councillors and other representatives are trained to carry out their duties effectively; - Advising on the Members' Code of Conduct and helping Councillors and other representatives to understand what their duties are in relation to the Code; - Investigating complaints received about elected Borough and Parish Council Members: - Monitoring the operation of the Code; - Conducting local hearings and determination of sanctions should a breach of the Code of Conduct be found;

-Considering any report referred to it by the Cabinet or any other Committee where there are implications for ethical standards and report back as appropriate.
+- Granting dispensations to Councillors, co-opted members from requirements relating to interests set out in the Members' Code of Conduct; - Advising the Council on other Codes and Protocols forming the authority's ethical framework; - Considering arrangements for the appointment of Independent Members to the Committee: - Ensuring the authority operates within a robust corporate governance framework; and - Considering any report referred to it by the Cabinet or any other Committee where there are implications for ethical standards and report back as appropriate.

-The Council's internal auditors carried out an electronic governance survey in December 2011, as part of the planned 2011/12 audit work.
+On 21 June 2012 the Council's internal auditors (PWC) presented a report to Management Board on the electronic governance survey launched in December 2011, as part of the planned 2011/12 audit work.
 A similar survey was carried out in March 2010, which was compared with the 2011/12 results.
-In summary, The Council should consider further the responses to statements 2 and 3 where there was a negative change in perception since 2010 and the response to statement 7 where a quarter of respondents felt that the Council doesn't manage large projects and significant contracts effectively.
-The statements and the context to them are shown below.
+PWC's recommendation was that the Council should consider further the responses to statements 2 and 3 where there was a negative change in perception since 2010 and the response to statement 7 where a quarter of respondents felt that the Council doesn't manage large projects and significant contracts effectively.
+These statements and the context to them are shown below.